 Aged 65 or more

 If you’re aged 65 to 74, you must have met the ‘work test’ – 40 hours of gainful employment in 30 consecutive days – before you can contribute concessional, non-concessional and CGT contributions.

 If you’re aged 74, then you only have up until 28 days after the end of the month in which you turn 75 for the trustee to receive your contribution.

 Note that the work test and age restriction don’t apply to downsizer contributions.

-So, if you’ve met the work test or work test exemption and wish to make an NCC before June 30, then steps 1 and 2 still apply.
+So, if you’ve met the work test and eligible to contribute NCCs then steps 1 to 3 still apply.

 And this is simple super!